University Challenge results, 1967-1968

 |27/12/1967||St Hilda's, Oxford||Sussex|

 The champions of Keele University were Paul Brownsey (History & Philosophy), Pamela Maddison (Law & Psychology), Aubrey Lawrence (Latin & History), and Andrew MacMullen (Law & Politics).
-Their prize was a specially-commissioned decorative 'polyester resin' window designed for the winning college by York artist Reg Williams, and unveiled in Keele by Princess Margaret.
+Their prize was a specially-commissioned decorative 'polyester resin' window designed for the winning college by York artist Reg Williams, and unveiled in Keele by their chancellor, Princess Margaret.

 St David's, Lampeter beat Balliol, Oxford (210-95), St Catharine's, Cambridge (215-140) and Westfield, London (290-25).
 Pembroke, Cambridge, was captained by broadcaster Clive James.
 According to James, Pembroke beat St Hilda's, Oxford then lost to Balliol, Oxford on the final question (though Balliol's records only show their game against St David's, so it was probably a different team).
 Jesus, Cambridge consecutively beat Manchester, Durham and Bristol in their first-round games.